Numerical stability of the Hyperbolic Formulation of the Constraint equations for $\mathbb{T}^3$ cosmological

 \subsection{Exploration of the aliasing error}

 The exponential filter, defined in eq. (\ref{ExpFilt_Function}), can be used as a generalization of the step filters.
 It provides us control on the screening of the spectral coefficients by varying the parameters $\alpha \text{ and } p$.
-By exploring the parameter space $\ln{\alpha}-p$ we can obtain couples of values of $\alpha$ and $p$ such that the aliasing error is almost eliminated.
+By exploring the parameter space $\ln{\alpha}-p$, we can obtain couples of values of $\alpha$ and $p$ such that the aliasing error is almost eliminated.
 We call this \tit{parameter filter exploration}.
-When this process is applied to the PFLRW metric (see \figref{FilterSPE_PFRW}), it allows us to obtain better constraint violations for \tit{big} grids that the obtained with the step filters (see fig. \ref{fig:PFLRWTest}\tbf{(b)}).
+When this process is applied to the PFLRW metric (see \figref{FilterSPE_PFLRW}), it allows us to obtain better constraint violations for \tit{big} grids that the obtained with the step filters (see fig. \ref{fig:PFLRWTest}\tbf{(b)}).
 However, applying any of this filters do not make the method convergent.
-In contrast, this tool do not produce a considerable betterment for GRX case (see \figref{GRX_SPE}), which suggest that the error ill-behavior of this case is not aliasing-driven.\\